kaslusimoes/MSc-Thesis/source/43_mfantiresults.md

 ![Free energy $f(x, y)$ landscape when $\beta = 10.0, \delta = 0.25, \varepsilon = 0.6$ and $N_A = N_B$ .
 This is a region in which there is no consensus among the communities](images/freeenergy-beta10-delta25-eps6-rho05.png){#fig:freeenergydisorder width='70%'}

 We also present the other $2$ behaviours, expected from previous models: consensus in [@fig:freeenergyconsensus] and polarization in [@fig:freeenergypolarization].
 Note that, depending on the initial choice of alignment of the communities $(x_0, y_0)$, the society (or, the iterative algorithm) converges to different and opposing states.
-This does not mean much about the dynamics of the model, it is only a statement on which group would align in favor of or against a given opinion (e.g. in one hypothetical situation community $A$ could be in favor ($\sigma = +1$) of $\zeitgeist$ and community $B$ against it ($\sigma = -1$), whereas under another initial condition the communities would change roles).
+This is not a statement about the dynamics of the model, but only on which group would align in favor of or against a given opinion (e.g. in one hypothetical situation community $A$ could be in favor ($\sigma = +1$) of $\zeitgeist$ and community $B$ against it ($\sigma = -1$), whereas under another initial condition the communities would change roles).

 We also show in [@fig:freeenergytransition] the free energy plot at $\varepsilon = 0.5$.
 Considering high values for $\delta$, since the society is at the transition between consensus and polarization, both scenarios can be observed depending on the choice of the initial points $(x_0, y_0)$.